Setting up an effective WooCommerce wholesale registration form is one of the smartest investments you can make for your B2B store.

 Solution:

-- Verify the plugin is activated (check Whols in installed plugins)
+- Verify the Whols plugin is activated (check Plugins → Installed Plugins)

-- Ensure you’re using the exact shortcode: [whols_registration_form]
+- Confirm you are using the exact shortcode:

-- Clear your page cache if using a caching plugin
+[whols_registration_form] - Clear your page cache if you are using a caching plugin (WP Rocket, W3 Total Cache, etc.)

 Issue-2: Emails Not Sending